 Activity Sheet 4: Debate Organizer

-Circle one: Federalists or Anti-Federalists

-What is your position on adding a bill of rights to the Constitution?
-Answer:

-Evidence from Text:

-How would you address concerns about the "powers of government" under this new Constitution?
-Answer:

-Evidence from Text:

-Explain why this Constitution is or is not in the best interests of our nation as a whole.
-Answer:
+Circle one: Federalists Anti-Federalists or What is your position on Answer: adding a bill of rights to the Constitution?
+Evidence from Text: How would you address Answer: concerns about the "powers of government" under this new Constitution?
+Evidence from Text: Explain why this Answer: Constitution is or is not in the best interests of our nation as a whole.
 Evidence from Text: